 On top of that, harm doesn’t only happen to patients.
 Healthcare workers are currently experiencing harm while working on the frontline.
 Sometimes, it’s part of the job’s risks (like getting sick), but other times, this harm is preventable.

-Violence against nurses from patients, for one, is well-documented, and there is reportedly horizontal and vertical violence and bullying behaviour among healthcare professionals themselves.
-This is something I experienced myself when I was asked by a theatre nurse if “I brought my brain today” back when I was a junior nurse.
+Violence against nurses from patients, for one, is well-documented.
+Moreover, there is reportedly horizontal and vertical violence and bullying behaviour among healthcare professionals themselves.
+This is something I experienced myself when a theatre nurse asked me if “I brought my brain today” back when I was a junior nurse.

 One can dismiss these as isolated cases, but the numbers don’t lie: one in every nine patients experience harm while receiving treatment in a healthcare organisation, and one in three doctors in Australia experienced or witnessed bullying, harassment, or discrimination in the past 12 months.